Skip to main content

 • Start a new agent session for every prompt.
 Each skill consumes significant context.
 A fresh session ensures the model has full capacity and avoids degraded output.

 • Confirm the MCP connection before running a skill.
 For Console MCP, run the Desktop Bridge plugin in Figma.
 For native MCP, ensure the server is running.
 Verify the connection in your agent before starting.
-If the agent can’t reach Figma, the skill will fail.
+If the agent can’t reach Figma, the render will fail.

 • Interact with the Figma frame while a skill is running.
 The agent writes to the frame in multiple steps.
 Clicking, selecting, or editing mid-generation can break node references and corrupt the output.